The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Field Redefinitions and the Most General Unitary String-Inspired Effective Action with Totally Antisymmetric Torsion

 The full action can be written in terms of the generalized curvature as

-In $D=4$, the Gauss-Bonnet combination is a total derivative, which we may ignore.
-Thus, the full effective action reads:
+In $D=4$, the~Gauss--Bonnet combination is a total derivative, which we may ignore.
+Thus, the~full effective action reads

-Since $\bar{G}^+_4$ is the Gauss-Bonnet combination in an Einstein-Cartan manifold, it is easy to see, from \eqref{unitary_action_generalized_curvature_D=4} and \eqref{effstringactionintermsofgeneralizedcurvature}, that the effective string action is characterized by a single quadratic curvature invariant, namely $\bar{G}^+_5$, which provides the non-vanishing $\mathcal H \mathcal HR$ terms.
-In the next section we shall discuss the emergence of dynamical axion fields from the totally antisymmetric torsion interpretation of the Green-Schwarz-modified Kalb-Ramond field strength \eqref{KRH}, following \cite{Duncan:1992vz} (or \cite{bms} in the StRVM context).
+Since $\bar{G}^+_4$ is the Gauss--Bonnet combination in an Einstein--Cartan manifold, it is easy to see, from~\eqref{unitary_action_generalized_curvature_D=4} and \eqref{effstringactionintermsofgeneralizedcurvature}, that the effective string action is characterized by a single quadratic curvature invariant, namely $\bar{G}^+_5$, which provides the non-vanishing $\mathcal H \mathcal HR$ terms.
+In~the next section, we shall discuss the emergence of dynamical axion fields from the totally antisymmetric torsion interpretation of the Green--Schwarz-modified Kalb--Ramond field strength \eqref{KRH}, following~\cite{Duncan:1992vz} (or~\cite{bms} in the StRVM context).

-\section{Axion-like fields from the $\mathcal H$-Torsion}
+\section{Axion-Like Fields from the $\mathcal H$-Torsion}